luna/luna-rfcs/text/0000-comments-overhaul.md

 - **Paragraphing:** Paragraphs are separated by one or more entirely blank lines.
 - **Sectioning:** Sections are created using indentation.
 Each indentation of two spaces creates a new level of section.
-If the Line above the section is started with a `!`, the line becomes the section heading.
+The line immediately above the indented block is rendered as the section heading.
 - **Lists:** Luna documentation comments support both bulleted and numbered lists.
 To create a bulleted list, indent the line by two spaces, and use an
   asterisk: `*`.
 For numbered lists, indent the line by two spaces, and use a